fossadev/fossabot-docs/docs/variables/charity.md

 ## $(charity.description)

-Returns the description of the Charity the channel is fundraising for.
+Returns the description of the charity the channel is fundraising for.

 #### Parameters